Esri/arcgis-runtime-samples-android/authoring-map/README.md

 #Before you run the sample
 The authored map is saved in your Organization's content.
-To do so, your app should be registered on [developers](https://developers.arcgis.com/) account.
-(More information on registering your app can be found [here](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#REG_APP))
+To do so, your app should have acces to your [ArcGIS Online](https://www.arcgis.com/) account and should be registered on [developers](https://developers.arcgis.com/) account.
+(More information on registering your app can be found [here](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#REG_APP)).
+Registering an app is specially important if you want to initiate [named or app login](https://www.arcgis.com/).

 1. [Register](https://developers.arcgis.com/applications/#/new/) your application on Arcgis developers account.
 2. Locoate your ```client-id``` and your Organization URL path.
 (Organization URL can be located in your [ArcGIS Online](https://www.arcgis.com/home/signin.html) account profile)